-Beverly: Absolutely.
-FACIS 1M is a proprietary product powered by Verisys, that Pre-employ is offering, and it is a powerful tool that includes not just the OIG, Office of Inspector General, LEIE List, but also SAM, which those are the two primary components for federal funding, but it includes the direct searches of the Department of Justice, OFAC, FDA, a whole bunch of them on the federal level, plus the 35 state Medicaid exclusions.
+Beverly: FACIS 1M is a proprietary product powered by Verisys, that Pre-employ is offering.
+It is a powerful tool that includes not just the OIG, Office of Inspector General, LEIE List, but also SAM, which those are the two primary components for federal funding.
+It includes the direct searches of the Department of Justice, OFAC, FDA, a whole bunch of them on the federal level, plus the 35 state Medicaid exclusions.
 And so it’s a very powerful healthcare sanction tool and service that is just tremendously more robust than the OIG alone.

 Joey: So it’s on… It’s everything that you would get with the OIG, plus a whole bunch more?

 Beverly: Exactly.
-And for the healthcare industry, it meets the OIG compliance requirements for federal Medicare, Medicaid funding, but it also includes all the other state-level sanction searches that are needed for the state-level funded.
+For the healthcare industry, it meets the OIG compliance requirements for federal Medicare and Medicaid funding.
+It also includes all the other state-level sanction searches that are needed for the state-level funded.
 Whether it’s federal, giving the money to the state, state distributing it, or state having their own funds for healthcare, or other non-federal funds, this product meets and exceeds most, in almost every case, all of those requirements for the funding.

-Joey: So if we’re doing FACIS 1M, we’re guaranteed the OIG, we’re guaranteed the other sources, but is it… I noticed when you talk about FACIS 1M, you oftentimes say, “FACIS 1M plus monitoring.”
-So can you explain that?
+Joey: So if we’re doing FACIS 1M, we’re guaranteed the OIG, we’re guaranteed the other sources.
+I noticed when you talk about FACIS 1M, you oftentimes say, “FACIS 1M plus monitoring.”
+Can you explain that?
 What’s the monitoring portion of it?

 Joey: So now, do you have any idea of percentages of how many licensed professionals are on the exclusion list?